temken/raytracer/README.md

 - [ ] Mean free path inside the object with scattering color (could just be albedo color).
 Also useable for fog.
 - [ ] Create camera based on aspect ratio and one pixel dimension
 - [ ] Implement depth of field capability
-- [ ] Normal textures especially for glass surfaces, but not just (who owns the normal texture?)
+- [ ] Normal textures especially for glass surfaces, but not just (who owns the normal texture? -> The shape)
 - [ ] Check out texture resources.
 - [ ] Allow to run ALL renderes and store the renderer type in the file name. (?)
-- [ ] Print preview of image downscaled in terminal
 - [ ] Look into ogb mesh files.
 - [ ] Create AABB from two points
 - [ ] Shape should return vertices and min/max values to easily create bounding boxes